jmparlett/cptemplate/README.md

 ## Process Walkthrough
-Given the command `cptemplate -l c -n example`
+Given the command `cptemplate -l c -n example -N`
 ### In current dir
 1. creates a folder called example
 2. creates a source file `example.c`
 3. creates a `Makefile` that compiles and runs `example.c`
-4. creates a notes file `exampleNotes.md`
+4. creates a readme file `README.md`

 If "blank" is given for the language arg steps 2,3 will be excluded.